The Beth Lists

 Onion Fried Burgers and Chili Dogs with Slaw!

-The tangy, grilled slaw gave this Coney dog big bonus points!
+The tangy, grilled slaw gave this Coney Dog some big bonus points!

 Picture